opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

           fieldPath: status.hostIP
 ```

-To setup the pipeline, you can apply the kubernetes manifest files and helm chart(for jaeger).
+To setup the pipeline, you can apply the Kubernetes manifest files and helm chart(for Jaeger).
 Besides being in the body of this blog, the manifests have been added to [opensearch-blog github repo](https://github.com/dowjones/opensearch-blog/tree/master/source) for convenient access.

 ## Next Steps